 Perhaps Anne Carson best introduces poetry as “If prose is a house, poetry is a man on fire running quite fast through it.”
 Poetry can feel like a world almost alien to that of prose, particularly if you’re unused to reading it.
 That unfamiliarity, however, is part of the unique wonder that poetry creates.

 With all that being said, today has never been better to start reading poetry.
 Begin the morning with a poem; end the night with a poem; have a midday lunch poem.
 Whatever your preferred hour of poetry consumption, this moment of 2020 when we’re all so busy, and yet so trapped at home, is the perfect time to begin a foray into verse.
-If you’re looking to celebrate World Poetry Day but are unsure of where to start, consider this list a brief primer for the world of contemporary poetry.
+If you’re looking to celebrate National Poetry Month but are unsure of where to start, consider this list a brief primer for the world of contemporary poetry.

 sad boy / detective by sam sax